-3. Results of engine performance calculation
+3 Results of engine performance calculation

 Results of engine output power, fuel-air ratio, and specific fuel consumption are presented in the Tab.
-2. Air mass flow was assumed 6.7 kg/s.

-Analysis of fuel air ratio shows significant decreasing of these parameters for hydrogen in comparison to classical aero-engine fuel - kerosene.
-For hydrogen, it is over 2.5 time lower than for kerosene.
+2. Start the analysis from fuel consumption it is seen fuel air ratio significantly decreasing of these parameters for hydrogen in comparison with classical aero-engine fuel - kerosene.
+For hydrogen, it is over 2.5-time lower fuel-air ratio than for kerosene.
 For methanol and ethanol is observed about two time grow of this parameter with compare to kerosene.
 Fuel-air ratio slightly changes for other fuels.
-Equation 11 shows that significant opposite influence on fuel-air ratio has fuel low heat value (LHV), while inlet and outlet gas temperature of combustor are constant.
+Equation 11 shows that significant opposite influence on fuel-air ratio have fuel low heat value (LHV), while other parameters of combustion are constant.
 LHV values presented in Tab.
 1 show LHV of ethanol and methanol is about two times lower than of kerosene and LHV of hydrogen is about 3 times higher than of kerosene.